Los Angeles, CA Office Overview

 While just under 4% of office buildings larger than 50,000 square feet in the city are LEED certified, that percentage continues to grow.
 When looking at energy-efficient office buildings as a whole in Los Angeles, nearly 11% are green-rated and over 10% are Energy Star-certified.

 As major investors begin to expect green certification for their assets, the city has demonstrated that it is ready to meet the expectations of the global investment community by requiring that all new buildings over 50,000 square feet meet LEED building standards.

 The 2017 National Green Building Adoption Index looked at commercial office properties in 30 major U.S. markets and found that, including EPA Energy Star-labeled buildings, the percentage of green certification has increased from under 5% in 2005 to 38% as of mid-2017.
 The Los Angeles metropolitan area placed 13th in this prestigious annual survey.

 Los Angeles, CA's Top Office-Using Sectors

-As the second most populous city in the U.S. and the cultural, financial and commercial center of Southern California, the international investment community expects stable and predictable long-term performance from the Los Angeles office scene, and this market more than meets those expectations.
+As the second most populous city in the U.S. and the cultural, financial and commercial center of Southern California, the international investment community expects stable and predictable long-term performance from L.A., and the market more than meets those expectations.

-A countless number of industries drive the LA office market, including entertainment, aerospace, technology, finance and telecommunications.
+A countless number of industries drive the L.A. market, including entertainment, aerospace, technology, finance and telecommunications.